-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between September 1, 2021 and November 30, 2021 and held in various Fannie Mae MBS trusts established between September 1, 2021 and February 28, 2022; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not reported as being in forbearance as of the Cut-Off Date; - (f) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (g) has an original combined loan-to-value ratio that is less than or equal to 97%; - (h) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases); - (i) was not originated under certain non-standard programs; - (j) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (k) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; and - (1) is not covered by mortgage or pool insurance;

-provided, however, that upon the refinancing of a Reference Obligation under Fannie Mae's High LTV Refinance Option, the resulting refinance mortgage loan (a "High LTV Refinance Reference Obligation") will be deemed a Reference Obligation and will be included in the Reference Pool in replacement of the original Reference Obligation.
+- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between September 1, 2021 and December 31, 2021 and held in various Fannie Mae MBS trusts established between September 1, 2021 and June 30, 2022; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not reported as being in forbearance as of the Cut-Off Date; - (f) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (g) has an original combined loan-to-value ratio that is less than or equal to 97%; - (h) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases); - (i) was not originated under certain non-standard programs; - (j) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (k) has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and - (l) (i) is not covered by pool insurance and (ii) is covered by private mortgage insurance as of the Cut-off Date or was covered by private mortgage insurance at the time of acquisition that has since been cancelled or otherwise eliminated by the borrower as permitted under Fannie Mae's Servicing Guide or, in the case of certain provided, however, that upon the refinancing of a Reference Obligation under Fannie Mae's High LTV Refinance Option, the resulting refinance mortgage loan (a "High LTV Refinance Reference Obligation") will be deemed a Reference Obligation and will be included in the Reference Pool in replacement of the original Reference Obligation.
 For a description of the High LTV Refinance Option, see "Loan Acquisition Practices and Servicing Standards - High LTV Refinance Option" in this Offering Memorandum.